D.C. expands vaccine eligibility to all but seeks to control appointments to boost equity

 Nonprofit health clinics in the city that serve mostly poor Black and Hispanic patients are supposed to help reach those who have trouble accessing the city sign-up portal.

-But short on staff, space and vaccine doses, the clinics are vaccinating only a tiny portion of low-income people who need shots.
-Seiji Hayashi, a medical director of Mary’s Center, one of the largest clinics, said as of early April, Mary’s Center had been able to vaccinate 2,400 of its 60,000 patients.
+Short on staff, space and vaccine doses, however, the clinics are vaccinating only a tiny portion of low-income people who need shots.
+Seiji Hayashi, a medical director of Mary’s Center, one of the largest clinics, said as of early April, Mary’s Center had vaccinated 2,400 of its 60,000 patients.

 Kelly Sweeney McShane, president of the nonprofit Community of Hope (which has 14,000 patients and can vaccinate about 400 people per week), praised the health department’s emphasis on equity over speed alone.

 “What we are finding is that there are a lot of our patients who want the vaccine, are eligible and would strongly benefit from the vaccine, and there’s a lot of barriers for them to figure out: How do I get it?” she said.

-“There’s a tension between those two needs, between the goal of getting everyone vaccinated and acknowledging that some people have easier access....
-We could open the door and say, ‘One thousand people, walk in the door.’
+“We could open the door and say, ‘One thousand people, walk in the door.’
 They would likely not be 1,000 in our patient population that have inequitable access.”

-The city has tried different equity strategies, such as adding the priority Zip codes and offering vaccine clinics in partnership with churches and public housing complexes.
+The city has tried different equity strategies, such as adding the priority Zip codes and offering vaccine clinics in partnership with churches and the public housing agency.

 The current approach: A centralized registration system, which asks residents to register once and then await an email offering them a vaccine appointment.
 An algorithm sorts among people of varying priority levels.

 That system has never been the only game in town.
-Hospitals have always been separate, offering appointments to their own patients and to other D.C. residents, as are the nonprofit clinics.
+Hospitals have always been separate, offering appointments to their own patients and to other residents.
+So are the nonprofit clinics.
 But Giant and Safeway, initially the only commercial pharmacies receiving vaccine doses in the District, have made all their appointments through the website.

 In recent weeks, the federal government began supplying doses directly to many more pharmacies in the District, including large chains like Walgreens and CVS as well as independent businesses.